AnAnonymousTree/AnAnonymousTree/README.md

 ## ⚡ Fun fact: ...

 This year is about working on me.
 Coding is how I am working out my mind.
 I have joined a gym where I work out 3 days a week in addition to Road Unicycling twice a week.
-My goal is to ride the 33 mile Square to Square event in March, and I'm currently up to 21.5 miles.
+My goal is to ride the 33 mile Square to Square event in May, and I'm currently up to 21.5 miles.

 <!--